shrocket/personal_website/content/blog/2021-08-25-untitled-pieces-of-the-indoor-playground.md

 ---
-title: "untitled (pieces of the indoor playground)"
+title: untitled (pieces of the indoor playground)
 date: 2021-08-25
 tags:
   - narrative
 ---